Valtsuh/Engine/README.md

 # Engine
-Hobby project, requires C++17 and x86 architechture to compile.
+Hobby project, requires C++17 to compile.

 Made with the engine ->